kelseyhightower/nocode/Java support/README.md

 # Integrating Java with No Code

 It's very simple to call No Code from Java.
-This directory contains the following:

-- All the libraries needed to access No Code from Java
-- A sample Java app that demonstrates how these libraries are used
+Bindings and sample code are available at https://github.com/garys-esri/java-nocode-bindings.